masoodfaisal/ml-workshop/docs/setup.md

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/31-workaround-jup-hub-cert-fail-3-delete-pod.png)

 The next thing we need to do is install a custom Jupyter image that contains required libraries for the three data-science focused workshops.
-Then we label it so it appears in the Jupyter Soawn Image dropdown.
+Then we label it so it appears in the Jupyter Spawn Image dropdown.
 Run the following
 ```
 cd $REPO_HOME/notebook-image
 oc import-image ml-workshop-elyra --from='quay.io/ml-aml-workshop/elyra:0.0.1' --reference-policy=local --confirm